Credit for prior studies - Faculty of Law

 What is credit for prior studies?

-Where a student is assessed to have completed the equivalent of a unit at other tertiary institution prior to enrolment, they may receive credit for that unit and their new Monash course requirements may be correspondingly reduced.
+Where a student is assessed to have completed the equivalent of a unit at other tertiary institution prior to enrolment, they may (in limited circumstances) receive credit for that unit and their new Monash course requirements may be correspondingly reduced.

 See also Monash University Credit Policy.

-The Monash University credit Policy provides that credit transfer may be granted for units passed in a university or accredited course offered by a Registered Training Organisation, subject to an assessment of equivalence: Credit transfer is assessed on the basis of learning content in terms of the curriculum, depth of study and credit point value of previous unit of learning.
+The Monash University Credit Policy provides that credit transfer may be granted for units passed in a university, subject to an assessment of equivalence in terms of the curriculum, content, depth of study, assessment, course level, and credit point value of the previous unit of learning.

 How is it credited towards your Monash degree?

-Credit may be applied for once the student is enrolled in the course.
+You may apply for credit once you have received an offer for a law course.
 Credit for law units taken elsewhere may be granted either as specified credit for a particular Monash law unit, or unspecified credit (6 or 12 credit points) for a law elective.

-1. an original or certified copy of your academic results
+All credit applications must include an original or certified copy of your academic results.